tedhchen/componMultilayer/README.md

 # componMultilayer
-Repository for multilayer network approaches to working with climate governance data.
+Repository containing code for collecting and working with policy actor network data.
+The contents are currently primarily focused on how to collect and label Twitter accounts of policy organizations and their employees/members.

 <img src="pipeline.png" alt="Data Collection Pipeline" width="75%"/>